 Focus on Long-Tail Keywords

-Those long, specific search phrases are absolute gold for voice search SEO.
-Someone might say “what’s the best family dentist in Subiaco who’s good with nervous kids?”
+Voice search SEO greatly benefits from these long, specific search phrases.
+Someone might ask, “Who’s the best family dentist in Subiaco who’s good with nervous kids?”
 That’s hyperspecific, and it converts into bookings.

 Voice search local SEO is all about these longer, detailed queries that show real intent.
-Rank for those and you’re getting customers ready to use your service, not just browsing around.
+By ranking for those queries, you attract customers who are ready to use your service rather than just browsing.

 Make Google Business Profile Your Priority

-If you haven’t optimised your Google Business Profile properly, you’re fighting voice search with one hand tied behind your back.
+If you haven’t optimised your Google Business profile properly, you’re fighting voice searches with one hand tied behind your back.
 When someone asks their phone to find a local business, Google pulls heavily from these profiles.

 Make sure everything’s accurate and complete.
 Add decent photos.
 Get those reviews happening (genuine ones).
 Answer questions in the Q&A section.
 Treat your Google Business Profile like it’s your shopfront, because for voice search users, it is.